iefserge/moltenc.dev/index.md

 ---
 # __Molten C__ -- yet another "systems" programming language

-__Molten C__ is a modern low-level non-object-oriented programming language based on C.
+__Molten C__ is a low-level non-object-oriented programming language based on C.
-Unlike other similar languages, Molten C attempts to preserve as much C syntax, semantics and "spirit" as possible while making language more pleasant and easy to use.
+Unlike other new languages, Molten C attempts to preserve as much C syntax and "spirit" as possible while making language more pleasant and easy to use.

 __Molten C__ is not source compatible with C, but it can import C headers and seamlessly interoperate with C libraries of any complexity.

 ---